SAP/e-mobility-charging-stations-simulator/README.md

 ## Summary

-Simple [node.js](https://nodejs.org/) software to simulate a set of charging stations based on the OCPP-J 1.6 protocol as part of SAP e-Mobility solution.
+Simple [node.js](https://nodejs.org/) software to simulate and scale a set of charging stations based on the OCPP-J 1.6 protocol as part of SAP e-Mobility solution.

 ## Prerequisites